qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

 log_level: INFO

 # Logging to disk
-# You can write logs to disk by specifying a log file.
+# By default, Qdrant logs to stdout.
+You can write logs to disk by specifying a log file.
 # This parameter can be specified in the configuration file
 # or by updating the current configuration with `POST /logger`.
 # If both the top-level `log_level` and the `logger.log_level` directives are specified,